Learning to Compare Relation: Semantic Alignment for Few-Shot Learning: Experiments

 To show that the learned representations are more locally-consistent, we visualize the feature maps of the embedding module trained with and without the MI stream.
 The input are 3 image samples randomly chosen from the same class and the first 16 channels are shown in Figure \ref{fig:featuremaps}.
 We use a sub-network to estimate the local-global MI and set the ground-truth MI for the images belonging to the same class and different classes to be 1 and 0 respectively.
 The MSE is decreased from 0.4367 to 0.0971 with the MI stream, which supports that applying these local-global pairs can maximize the MI of samples from the same class.

-\subsection{Multi-Stream Fusion}
+\subsubsection{Multi-Stream Fusion}

-For two stream fusion, in Table \ref{table:relation_stream}, the weights for the first stream and the second stream are set to 2 and 1 respectively.
-In Table \ref{table:MI_stream}, all the weights are set to 1.
-Since the relation stream and the MI stream are designed to solve misalignment and noise from different perspectives, they should be complementary to each other.
-We verify the idea and analyze the influence of ${w_a}$, ${w_r}$, and ${w_{MI}}$ in Table \ref{table:multi-stream}.
-We add the new proposed streams with the appearance stream gradually to find an appropriate group of weights.
-As shown in Table \ref{table:multi-stream}, when the weights of the appearance stream, relation stream $corr_C$, relation stream $corr_D$, and MI stream are $\{4, 2, 1, 2 \}$, the recognition accuracy for 5-way 1-shot learning on miniImageNet is $53.30\%$.
+When manual tuning the weights, we evaluate the weights of \{1,2,4\} for each stream.
+Taking two streams fusion for example, there are five groups of weights, \textit{i.e.}, \{(4:1),(2:1),(1:1),(1:2),(1:4)\}.
+As the number of streams increases, the number of weight combinations grows.
+We only report the combination with the highest performance in Table \ref{table:ablation}.
+Since the relation stream and the MI stream are designed to solve misalignment and noise from different perspectives, they are complementary to each other and the appearance stream.
+As shown in Table \ref{table:ablation}, when the weights of the appearance stream, relation stream $corr_C$, relation stream $corr_D$, and MI stream are $\{4, 2, 1, 2 \}$, the recognition accuracy for 5-way 1-shot learning on miniImageNet is $53.30\%$.
 The performance is improved by $3.50\%$ with the proposed relation comparison method.
 We visualize the matching scores of 15 samples in a batch for the appearance stream and the proposed model in Figure \ref{fig:visualization}.

 In order to avoid tuning the weights of different streams by hand, which is a difficult and expensive process, we use homoscedastic uncertainty to weigh losses of different streams automatically.
-The result is listed in the last row of Table \ref{table:multi-stream}.
+The result is listed in the last block of Table \ref{table:ablation}.
 With the automatical weight learning method, we only need to train the multi-stream model once, while the performance is comparable or even better than that of manual tuning with multiple times training.